Adhesive Application

 Classification of adhesives according to moisture resistance

 Adhesives are very important auxiliary materials in the wood industry.
-Unlike varnishes and paints, which are visible and their presentation can be done through spectacular examples, the qualities of adhesives are revealed when it comes to the durability of furniture and other wooden/wood-derived objects.
-This is why I think that information about adhesives, their characteristics, how to choose them according to the environment where the glued object is to be used, is important.
+In contrast to varnishes and paints, which are visible and can be presented by spectacular examples, the qualities of adhesives are revealed when it comes to the durability of furniture and other wooden/wood-derived objects.
+This is why I believe that information about adhesives, their characteristics, how to choose them according to the environment where the glued object is to be used, is important.

 adhesives

 Adhesives are natural or synthetic materials that create strong bonds between two pieces of the same or different materials.
-In the past, natural adhesives of animal or vegetable origin were used.
-I'm sure many people remember the bone glue that was made at Mărășești.
-I still remember the mountains of bones (and the smell) that I "admired" for 30 minutes while the train from Iași stopped at Mărășești station to change the locomotive.
-Bone glue is not the only natural glue.
+In the past, natural adhesives of animal or plant origin were used.
+I'm sure many people remember the bone glue that was made at Mar Marascans.
+I still remember the mountains of bones (and the smell) that I used to "admire" for 30 minutes while the train from Iași stopped in Mărășești station to change the locomotive.
+Bone glue is not the only natural adhesive.
 Fish glue, casein glue, animal blood glue and starch-based glues are just a few examples.

-In wood, adhesives have various uses.
+In the wood industry, adhesives have a variety of uses.
 They are used in:

 • production of wood-based panels